-• Edit the nodes file entry for that list: add mom service port=port num.
+• Edit the pbs_server nodes file to add mom service port=port num.

-Configuring the port pbs_server uses to communicate with pbs_mom
+Configuring the Port pbs_server Uses to Communicate with pbs_mom

-To configure the port the pbs server uses to communicate with pbs mom, follow any of these steps:
+To configure the port the pbs_server uses to communicate with pbs_mom, follow any of these steps:

-- Set an environment variable called PBS MOM SERVICE PORT to the port desired. - Edit the /etc/services file and set pbs mom port num/tcp. - Start pbs mom with the -M option.
+- Set an environment variable called PBS_MOM_SERVICE_PORT to the port desired. - Edit the /etc/services file and set pbs mom port num/tcp. - Start pbs mom with the -M option.